 ~ Son Daniel Downer White ~

-On June 3, 1914, at the age of 21, he married 22-year-old Pearl Miller (1892- ? ), daughter of Joseph and Jennie (Hunter) Miller of Fairchance.
+On June 3, 1914, at the age of 21, he married 22-year-old Alice "Pearl" Miller (1892- ? ), daughter of Joseph and Jennie (Hunter) Miller of Fairchance.
+Their nuptials were held in New Salem near Uniontown.
 At the time of marriage, Daniel worked as a clerk while Pearl was a teacher in Hopwood.

-Their children were Arden White, Joseph White, Ruth White, Anna Jane White and Martha White.
-Their home in 1942 was in Hopwood.
+Their family of five known children were Daniel "Arden" White, Rev. Joseph White, Ruth Bailey, Anna Jane Moore and Martha Hames.

 ~ Son Robert Marshall White Jr. ~

 Son Robert Marshall White Jr. (1896-1964) was born on Nov.
 8, 1896 in Hopwood.